 The book helps parents explore how the Montessori approach can pertain to modern education.
 The book assimilates a range of neurological studies and findings that are built on the basis of Dr. Maria Montessori’s philosophy.

 In order to nurture and educate your child through Montessori Principles, thorough research is a prerequisite.
-Even if you have developed a new interest in the unique world of Montessori and you are wondering what the real meaning of the Montessori Method is, these books will be of great help.
+If you have developed a new interest in the unique world of Montessori and you are wondering what the real meaning of the Montessori Method is, these books will be of great help.